John the Fearless: Conflict with Orléans

-He moved further closer to securing the Regency for himself when he had Jean de Montagu, Grand Master of France and the king's long standing favorite and administrator aligned with the Orleanists, arrested during another one of Charles' manic episodes, and after an expedited summary trial carried out by the Burgundian-aligned politicians, Montagu was beheaded at the Gibbet of Montfaucon on 17 October 1409.
+He moved further closer to securing the Regency for himself when he had Jean de Montagu, Grand Master of France and the king's long standing favorite and administrator aligned with the Orléanists, arrested during another one of Charles' manic episodes, and after an expedited summary trial carried out by the Burgundian-aligned politicians, Montagu was beheaded at the Gibbet of Montfaucon on 17 October 1409.

 Even with the Orléans dispute resolved in his favour, John did not lead a tranquil life.
-Charles, the son and heir of the murdered Duke of Orleans, was only 14 at the time of his father's death and was forced to depend heavily on allies to support his claims for the property that had been confiscated from him by the Duke of Burgundy.
+Charles, the son and heir of the murdered Duke of Orléans, was only 14 at the time of his father's death and was forced to depend heavily on allies to support his claims for the property that had been confiscated from him by the Duke of Burgundy.
 Chief among these allies was his father-in-law Bernard VII, Count of Armagnac.
 Because of this alliance, their faction became known as the Armagnacs in opposition to the Burgundians.
 With peace between the factions solemnly sworn in 1410, John returned to Burgundy and Bernard remained in Paris, where he reportedly shared the Queen's bed.
 The Armagnac party was not content with its level of political power, and after a series of riots and attacks against the citizens, John was recalled to the capital, then sent back to Burgundy in 1413.
 At this time, King Henry V of England invaded French territory and threatened to attack Paris.
 During the peace negotiations with the Armagnacs, Henry was also in contact with John, who was keen to wrest control of France away from King Charles VI.
 Despite this, he continued to be wary of forming an alliance with the English for fear of destroying his immense popularity with the common people of France.
 When Henry demanded Burgundy's support for his claim to be the rightful King of France, John backed away and decided to ally himself with the Armagnacs.
-Although he talked of helping his sovereign, his troops took no part in the Battle of Agincourt in 1415, although two of his brothers, Antoine, Duke of Brabant, and Philip II, Count of Nevers, died fighting for France during the battle.
+Although he talked of helping his sovereign, his troops took no part in the Battle of Agincourt in 1415, although two of his brothers, Anthony, Duke of Brabant, and Philip II, Count of Nevers, died fighting for France during the battle.